stickz/rtinst/README.md

 	* The curl timeouts have been reduced from 60s to 30s for connections and from 5m to 90s to receive information on http trackers.
 	* The udp tracker requests will no longer retry twice in a short period of time for results because some trackers have rate limits.

+	* The dnsmasq dns server is installed and configured, as a local dns caching solution for faster tracker updates.
 	* The rTorrent build includes the latest verison of curl with c-ares support for asynchronous http tracker requests.
 	* The libtorrent build is a custom version with udns support for asynchronous udp tracker requests.
 	* Asynchronous tracker requests improve performance and prevent rtorrent from stalling with thousands of torrents.